ekg/alignment-and-variant-calling-tutorial/README.md

 ### Joint calling

 We can put the samples together if we want to find differences between them.
-Calling them jointly can help if we have a population of samples to use to help remove calls from paralagous regions.
+Calling them jointly can help if we have a population of samples to use to help remove calls from paralogous regions.
 The Bayesian model in freebayes combines the data likelihoods from sequencing data with an estimate of the probability of observing a given set of genotypes under assumptions of neutral evolution and a [panmictic](https://en.wikipedia.org/wiki/Panmixia) population.
 For instance, [it would be very unusual to find a locus at which all the samples are heterozygous](https://en.wikipedia.org/wiki/Hardy%E2%80%93Weinberg_principle).
 It also helps improve statistics about observational biases (like strand bias, read placement bias, and allele balance in heterozygotes) by bringing more data into the algorithm.

 However, in this context, we only have two samples and the best reason to call them jointly is to make sure we have a genotype for each one at every locus where a non-reference allele passes the caller's thresholds in either sample.